 Our Story

 Among the original eight members was Frances Atkinson, who had strong ties to St. Louis and served as corresponding secretary.
-Her sister later joined the St. Louis (MO) Chapter, which proudly stands as the fourth oldest chapter in Linkdom, chartered in April 1948.
-The chapter also made history as the first to hold an installation service, with Charlotte Ford serving as its inaugural president from 1948 to 1950.
-The group committed itself to annual charitable projects through fundraising efforts, embodying friendship through service.
-Today, The Links, Incorporated continues to expand its impact, linking communities locally, nationally, and internationally.
+Her sister later joined the St. Louis (MO) Chapter, chartered in April 1948 as the fourth oldest chapter in Linkdom.
+The St. Louis Chapter also made history as the first to hold an installation service, with Charlotte Ford serving as its inaugural president from 1948 to 1950.
+Committed to friendship through service, the group undertook annual charitable projects and fundraising efforts.
+Today, The Links,

 Chartered April 1948